Child Support and Bankruptcy

 A: When filing for Chapter 13 bankruptcy or Chapter 7 bankruptcy, debts "in the nature of support" cannot be discharged.
 Debts "in the nature of support" for a child are basically any debts you incurred that relate to your child's welfare and upbringing, other than unpaid child support payments owed.
 For example, if you have medical bills for care that your child received, you will not be able to wipe those out in bankruptcy.

-Free Legal Review of Your Child Support and Bankruptcy Issue
+Free Case Review of Your Child Support and Bankruptcy Issue

 As you can see, a parent's obligation to pay child support is enduring and cannot be wiped away by filing a bankruptcy.
 That being said, if a parent finds themselves in a difficult financial situation, it's always possible for the court to go back and modify any child support order.
-However, when seeking enforcement or modification of a child support order, you want to make sure that you're getting the best legal advice.
 You can speak with a skilled family law attorney near you today and even receive a free case review.